 4e.
-28 Preventing Fraud and Corruption
+33 Preventing Fraud and Corruption

 The Council will not tolerate fraud and corruption in the administration of its responsibilities, whether from inside or outside the Council.

-The Chief Finance Officer is responsible for the development, maintenance and review of a Counter Fraud Strategy and Framework.
-The Chief Finance Officer will ensure the full investigation of any suspected frauds and irregularities.

-Chief Officers are responsible for promoting the Counter Fraud Strategy and Framework within their Service areas and ensuring all suspected irregularities are reported to the Chief Finance Officer.

-Chief Officers are responsible for taking any appropriate action to prevent further loss and to secure records and documentation against removal or alteration during any investigation.
+The Chief Finance Officer is responsible for the development maintenance and review of an anti-fraud and anti-bribery policy.
+It is the responsibility of Chief Officers to promote the Anti-fraud and Anti-corruption policy within their Service areas and ensure that all suspected irregularities are reported to the Chief Finance Officer.
+The Chief Internal Auditor will take whatever steps are considered necessary, on behalf of the Chief Finance Officer, to investigate and report upon the matter.
+Chief Officers are responsible for taking any appropriate action to prevent further loss and to secure records and documentation against removal or alteration.

 4e.
-29 Use of and Disposal of Assets
+34 Use of and Disposal of Assets

-The Chief Finance Officer is responsible for safeguarding the use and disposal of Council assets.

-Chief Officers are responsible for ensuring that adequate and effective arrangements are in place for the care and custody of all assets within their service area and ensuring that assets are disposed of in accordance with procedures approved by the Chief Finance Officer.
+The Chief Finance Officer is responsible for issuing procedures to safeguard the use and disposal of Council assets.
+Chief Officers are responsible for ensuring that adequate and effective arrangements are in place for the care and custody all assets within their Service area and ensuring that assets are disposed of in accordance with procedures approved by the Chief Finance Officer.

 4e.
-30 Treasury Management and Capital Finance
+35 Treasury Management

-The Council has adopted the key recommendations of CIPFA's Treasury Management in the Public Service Code of Practice and the CIPFA Prudential Code for Capital Finance in Local Authorities.

-The Full Council is responsible for setting treasury management policy statement, the capital strategy, the investment strategy and the treasury management strategy.
+The Council has adopted the key recommendations of CIPFA's Treasury Management in the Public Service Code of Practice.
+Accordingly, the full Council is responsible for approving a Treasury Management Policy Statement, on an annual basis, stating the policies and objectives of its treasury management activities.